Betty's House . . . Life After MS

 Private Skype video Consultations

-If you are newly diagnosed, when it is so important to get started on a good program before you sustain significant neurological damage, this may be an option you wish to consider.
+If you are newly diagnosed, when it is so important to get started on a good program before you sustain significant neurological damage, this is an option you should consider.
 Or perhaps you feel "stuck," and have become discouraged.
 A private consultation can really kick start your program.
 These consultations can either be done by Skype video (if you have a web cam), or by telephone, up to two hours in length.
 A coach or mentor can be invaluable in your healing journey.
 If you are interested in knowing more about a personal consultation, please let me know HERE and I'll send specific information, as well as testimonials.

 How it all began for me:

 At 55 years of age, divorced and in a very successful sales and marketing career, I began to develop a weakness in my right leg.
 In retrospect it was really preceded by an increasing bladder control weakness, which I at the time attributed to aging and menopause, as well as other elusive neurological symptoms, some dating back as far as five or six years.